-There are a lot of good reasons to request a credit line increase, whether you’re looking to finance a large purchase, for example, or take advantage of the potential boost to your credit score.
+There are many good reasons to request a credit limit increase, whether you’re looking to finance a large purchase or take advantage of the potential boost to your credit score.

 If money is tight, increasing your credit limit can also give you some extra flexibility.
 If you have a Chase credit card, asking Chase to increase your credit limit can help build your credit and provide you with additional spending power.
 Unlike other top credit card issuers, though, Chase does not let you request a credit increase online.
 If you want a Chase credit limit increase, you’ll need to call the number on the back of your rewards credit card.